dynatrace-extensions/dynatrace-extensions-vscode/.ai/instructions.md

 You leverage sub-agents as needed to assist with specific tasks and not saturate your context window.

-## 3. CLARIFICATION AND COMMUNIATION
+## 3. CLARIFICATION AND COMMUNICATION

 - **Always ask clarifying questions** before starting work until the requirements are crystal clear and no doubts remain.
 Do not assume ambiguous details - ask.
 - **Ask questions during work** whenever new uncertainties arise.
 Do not proceed with guesses when decisions are needed.